 Table of contents

-For businesses on the Large plan and with over 2 years of transactions in Clear Books, the ‘Bank accounts’ widget on the Dashboard > Overview menu will provide cash insights based on your ‘Days cash on hand’ - the number of days that a business can continue to pay its operating expenses without further cash input.
+For businesses on the Large or Small subscription plan and with over 6 months of transactions in Clear Books, the ‘Bank accounts’ widget on the Dashboard > Overview menu will provide cash insights based on your ‘Days cash on hand’ - the number of days that a business can continue to pay its operating expenses without further cash input.
 A message will also be shown on the Aged debtor report if appropriate.
 Users can explore financing options on the Tools > Financing menu.

 We've partnered with Capitalise, the online lending marketplace, to help you quickly compare 100+ lenders for business loans.

 Capitalise is a company that helps UK firms access business finance, working directly with businesses and their advisers.
 They are trusted by over 2,000 accounting firms advising on more than £1bn of approved capital to their clients.
 Capitalise is a credit broker and not a lender.

 If you have a ‘Large’ or 'Small' subscription and over 6 months worth of transactions, we will display the “Days cash on hand” insight on the ‘Bank accounts’ widget on the Dashboard > Overview menu.
 This insight will help highlight the state of your finances based on the number of days for which you have the cash to cover operational costs.

 It’s really important to keep you bank reconciliation as up to date as possible to get the best analysis from the cash insights

 Depending on your cash position and operational expenses in the past year, the Days cash on hand insight will show the different statuses position as described below: